SparkRibeiro21/charmie_ws/README.md

 To setup the realsense package in your workspace, please follow the installation steps on the Intel Realsense repository.

-Cameras (Orbecc Astra Pro Plus): [Orbecc Repo](https://github.com/orbbec/OrbbecSDK_ROS2) To setup the orbebc package in your workspace, please follow the installation instructions steps on the OrbbecSDK_ROS2 repository.
+Cameras (Orbecc Astra Pro Plus): [Orbecc Repo](https://github.com/orbbec/OrbbecSDK_ROS2) To setup the orbecc package in your workspace, please follow the installation instructions steps on the OrbbecSDK_ROS2 repository.

+3D LIDAR (Livox MID360): [Livox Repo](https://github.com/Livox-SDK/livox_ros_driver2)
+To setup the Livox MID360 package in your workspace, please follow the installation instructions steps on the Livox repository.

 ## :robot: RoboCup@Home Qualification Videos